ElleEsseDi/Semantic-Digital-Library-Project/README.md

         start http://localhost:7200 </code></pre>

-* from the GrapDB GUI, import *dataFinal.ttl* in the import menu; then go to 'Setup' and create a new repo.
+* from the GraphDB GUI, import *dataFinal.ttl* in the import menu; then go to 'Setup' and create a new repo.
 Ensure it is up and running.

 * if you intend to use an API key:
     + create a .env file in the same directory;